 Bosses That Don’t Mess Around: Challenge enormous bosses that take a combination of upgrades and skill to take down.

-Thorium is three guys separated by thousands of miles, but brought together with a mutual passion for games.
+Thorium is two guys brought together with a mutual passion for games.
 We each left professional game development jobs to pursue indie, hoping to create a game on the same level as the ones we grew up loving.
 UnderMine for us is an opportunity to show the world what we are all about as developers, and a way to communicate directly with our audience.

 An engineer from Vancouver, BC.
 Derek is ex-Relic and the original founder of Thorium.
 He has a dog named Dillon, who is named after Carl Weathers' character from Predator and has been pushing too many pencils.